RIR360/development/journal/2025/july.md

 ## 07/16/2025
 - You must be a full time self improver first.
 - If you don't see progress you'll lose the motivation.
+- Don't lose the hope and make your own world of improvement.